myhoger/ditto/README.md

     $ python replicate.py [database]

 This script will recreate the specified database in MemSQL.
-By default, it first runs ``mysqldump`` on the database and flushes the binlog.
+By default, it first runs ``mysqldump`` on the database.
 Then it waits for queries on the current binlog that pertain to the specified database and runs them on MemSQL.
 To stop the program, send it an interrupt.
-There are a number of settings you can tweak at the command line:
+There are a number of settings you can tweak at the command
+line:

     $ python replicate.py --help

-    usage: replicate.py [-h] [--host HOST] [--user USER] [--password PASSWORD] [--mysql-port MYSQL_PORT] [--memsql-port MEMSQL_PORT]
+    usage: replicate.py [-h] [--host HOST] [--memsql-host MEMSQL_HOST] [--user USER] [--memsql-user MEMSQL_USER] [--password PASSWORD]
+                        [--memsql-password MEMSQL_PASSWORD] [--port PORT]
-                        [--no-dump] [--no-flush]
+                        [--memsql-port MEMSQL_PORT] [--no-dump] [--resume-from-end]
                         database

     Replicate a MySQL database to MemSQL

     positional arguments:
       database              Database to use

     optional arguments:
-    -h, --help            show this help message and exit --host HOST           Host where the database server is located --user USER           Username to log in as --password PASSWORD   Password to use
+      -h, --help            show this help message and exit --host HOST           Host where the MySQL database server is located --memsql-host MEMSQL_HOST
-    --mysql-port MYSQL_PORT
+                            Host where the MemSQL database server will be located --user USER           MySQL Username to log in as --memsql-user MEMSQL_USER
+                            MemSQL username to log in as
+      --password PASSWORD   MySQL Password to use
+      --memsql-password MEMSQL_PASSWORD
+                            MemSQL password to use
-                            MySQL port to use
+      --port PORT           MySQL port to use
       --memsql-port MEMSQL_PORT
                             MemSQL port to use
       --no-dump             Don't run mysqldump before reading (expects schema to already be set up)
-    --no-flush            Don't flush the binlog before reading (may duplicate existing data)
+      --resume-from-end     Even if the binlog replication was interrupted, start from the end of the current binlog

 The scripts directory also contains ``test_replication.py``.
 This script will replicate a specific database from MySQL to MemSQL using mysqldump and the current binlog and then verify that the content of all tables in the MySQL database match those in the newly created MemSQL database.
-It can be run in the same manner as ``replicate.py``, though it is not intended for replication, as it doesn't wait for new queries on the current binlog.
+It can be run in the same manner as ``replicate.py``.
 To print out all queries in the current binlog, run the ``dump_queries.py`` script.

 Licence
 =========